khushimehra-bits/ODT2026-PinPullproject/README.md

 `[Pull pin game]`

 ## 1.4 One-Line Pitch
-`[A game where you have to drop coins through a maze by testing you reaction time]`
+`[A game where you have to drop coins through a maze by testing your decision making ability]`

 ## 1.5 Expanded Project Idea
 In 1–2 paragraphs, explain: